GIVE IT TO THE WATER A Lammas Grief Tending Gathering, Tuesday 4th August 7:30pm

 The sea has long been a place of release, reflection, mourning, and renewal.
 A threshold between worlds.
 A place where emotion can move, soften, and return to something vast enough to hold it.

-Together, we will share in gentle grounding practices, reflection, ritual, and communal witnessing beneath the energy of the Solstice sun.
+Together, we will share in gentle grounding practices, reflection, ritual, and communal witnessing beneath the energy of the Lammas sun.
 We will honour both the light that still exists within and around us, and the tenderness that may still need care.

 This is not about fixing grief or moving beyond it.
 It is about making space for it.
 Allowing it to breathe.
 Letting ourselves be witnessed in it, without pressure to be anything other than human.